 Practical application and direct experiences are integral to our course.
 You will attend site visits, put your theoretical knowledge to the test in labs and get involved in real-life project work.
 Analysis and problem solving skills will be developed through regular problem sheets and small group exercises in lectures.

 Your education will include current and emerging techniques to ensure that you have the most up to date skills and knowledge in your discipline; our lecturers are at the forefront of their research fields and are actively creating many of the new approaches they teach you about.
-This is especially important in engineering where and processes evolve.
+This is especially important in engineering where knowledge and processes evolve rapidly.
 We are connected to, and draw upon, a global network of companies, shared facilities and expertise to further support your learning.

 Assessment and examination